AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-test-sets.md

 ---
-id: how-to-create-a-test-set
+id: how-to-create-test-sets
-title: How to create a Test Set
+title: How to create Test Sets
 ---

 ## Description